lanl-aea/waves/docs/tutorial_unit_testing_waves.rst

 In the ``test_post_processing.py`` file, you'll find a test implementation of a simple function within the ``post_processing.py`` module.
 However, the remaining functions delve into more complex territory which need advanced techniques such as ``mocking``.
 These aspects are intentionally left as exercises for you, the reader, to explore and master.
-For a deeper understanding of how mocking operates in Python, refer to `Unittest Mock`_.
+For a deeper understanding of how mocking operates in Python, refer to `Unittest Mock`_ :cite:`unittest-mock`.

 **********
 SConscript